Get Him to the Greek: Reception

-On Rotten Tomatoes, Get Him to the Greek has an approval rating of 73% based on 203 reviews, with an average rating of 6.30/10.
+On Rotten Tomatoes, Get Him to the Greek has an approval rating of 72% based on 202 reviews, with an average rating of 6.30/10.
 The site's critical consensus reads, "Thanks to a suitably raunchy script and a pair of winning performances from Jonah Hill and Russell Brand, Get Him to the Greek is one of the year's funniest comedies."
-On Metacritic, the film has a weighted average score of 65 out of 100, based on 39 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a weighted average score of 65 out of 100, based on 39 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times gave the film three out of four stars, writing: "under the cover of slapstick, cheap laughs, raunchy humor, gross-out physical comedy and sheer exploitation, Get Him to the Greek also is fundamentally a sound movie."

+Controversy

-A scene in which Jonah Hill is forcibly raped has been lambasted by critics as being "particularly egregious" and "horrific" and of furthering rape culture by "reinforc(ing) cultural myths surrounding the acceptance of rape."
+A scene in which Jonah Hill's character is raped has been lambasted by critics as being "particularly egregious" and "horrific" and of furthering rape culture by "reinforc(ing) cultural myths surrounding the acceptance of rape."

+After Combs was arrested and indicted in the Southern District of New York on September 16, 2024, on charges of racketeering, sex trafficking by force, and transportation for purposes of prostitution, observers noticed that his Get Him to the Greek character Sergio Roma committed several crimes in the film that were similar to his sexual misconduct allegations in real life.

 Home media

-A 2-disc and 1-disc unrated and theatrical version of the film was released on DVD and Blu-ray Disc on September 28, 2010.
+A two-disc and one-disc unrated and theatrical version of the film was released on DVD and Blu-ray Disc on September 28, 2010.

 Music

-Soundtrack

-Kim Garner, the senior vice president of marketing and artist development at Universal Republic Records, said that Brand and Universal Pictures "felt very strongly about doing something like this as opposed to a traditional soundtrack," and that they "wanted to release it like we would an actual rock band's album."
+Kim Garner, the senior vice president of marketing and artist development at Universal Republic Records, recalled on Brand and Universal Pictures' plans to oppose a traditional soundtrack release for the film, and instead plan it to release it as an actual rock band album.
+This resulted in the debut studio album of Aldous Snow's band Infant Sorrow being unveiled under the same title as the film.
+Composer Lyle Workman, the film's producer Judd Apatow and Jason Segel, who starred in Forgetting Sarah Marshall, were credited for the lyrics to the soundtrack that features prominent musicians and artists, such as Jarvis Cocker, Mike Viola amongst others.
+The 15-song album was released on June 1, 2010, along with a deluxe edition that featured four other songs.

 The following songs were featured in the film, but not included in the soundtrack: